Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 I observe a mind with facets watch its anger swell and dwindle see its joy flap high, then flounder inhale a smile while passions kindle Detached and free to lend critique I watch an actor come of age capture each new scene in wonder can’t wait to turn the page Through all, I do not tamper play moralist or God for that would cut my pleasure and make this poem a wad

-Up the ladder: paperclips
+Up the ladder: Inane Muttering

-Down the ladder: An Angel
+Down the ladder: My Soul is Stopping

 You must be logged in to leave comments.
 Vote: